The new school year is quickly approaching! Use these tips to make back to school organization a snap so that you get started on the right foot.

 Transitioning from the summer to the school year is a process!
 Some things that we do to help with the transition back include:

-- going over our schedule
+- Going over our ‘back to school’ morning schedule

-- getting supplies purchased
+- Getting supplies purchased

-- figuring out how we want to organize our school supplies
+- Figuring out how we want to organize our school supplies

-- getting the kids adjusted to going to bed earlier and waking up earlier so that when the school year begins we don’t feel like chaos has hit our home
+- Getting the kids adjusted to going to bed earlier and waking up earlier so that when the school year begins we don’t feel like chaos has hit our home

 If you’re wondering how to be organized for school, check out the ideas below!